 However, the big change came in 2009 when de Meo left Turin and moved to Volkswagen as Director of Marketing.
 After three years he moved to Audi AG and in the shake-up following the 'dieselgate' scandal he ended up in Barcelona as the boss of Seat.

-its range, introducing

-Seat has brightened up three SUVs including the Ateca.
-Right: The Spanish brand has enjoyed a boost in profits under

-RECIPE FOR SUCCESS

-The Italian's recipe for a new image for the Spanish brand consists of a few simple ingredients: €3.3bn which the group assigned to promotion, new products in line with what the market wants - the launch of three SUVs, Ateca, Arona and Tarraco - and investment in technology that will take Seat into the future.
+RECIPE FOR SUCCESS The Italian's recipe for a new image for the Spanish brand consists of a few simple ingredients: €3.3bn which the group assigned to promotion, new products in line with what the market wants - the launch of three SUVs, Ateca, Arona and Tarraco - and investment in technology that will take Seat into the future.
 It's clear that the current digital age will lead to diversification in this field, something of which de Meo is well aware.
 "The challenges facing companies have changed, and today digitalisation is at the core and one has to know a little bit about all of this to steer a path for the future," he says.
 "There s no longer a horizontal strategic plan.
 One has to interact with the realities of our age, from Google to small but nice start-ups."
 It's a necessary step to connect with younger generations and acquaint the buyers of tomorrow with the brand.
 "The average age of our customers is around eight to 10 years younger than that of our rivals.
-When I arrived at Seat, I was told that the brand had a problem in the young age of its buyers. >
+When I arrived at Seat, I was told that the brand had a problem in the young age of its buyers.▶ for production in 2021.

+Gallery News

+sport's green drive.
+FLA

+forwards: Insi

+FIA FAMILY

+P56

-Seat's Cupra brand races in the TCR Championship and from next year the Cupra e-Racer will compete in a series for electric vehicles.
+Seat's Cupra brand races in the TCR Championship and from next vear the Cupra e-Racer will compete in a series for electric vehicles

-Seat Minimo concept EV, which is scheduled for production in 2021.
-Below: Meanwhile the zero-emissions Mii city car will debut in 2020.

-Left: De Meo with the

 My response was that I'd spent my whole life working on PowerPoint presentations to understand how to rejuvenate the customer base of brands of which I'd been entrusted.
 Having young customers is not a problem as long as one can hang onto them when they have a higher disposable income and a family."

-FUTURE FOCUS

-It's a problem that de Meo wants to tackle with the biggest shake-up of the product range in Seat's history.
+FUTURE FOCUS It's a problem that de Meo wants to tackle with the biggest shake-up of the product range in Seat's history.
 A good manager has to be passionate about the future if his company is to continue growing.
 Having got the accounts in order, de Meo can look to tomorrow, steering Seat towards the areas of electrification and new forms of mobility.
 It's a process that resulted in a €1.2bn investment in research and development in 2018 alone.
 The investment was primarily targeted at the development of an electrification plan based around the launch of six new battery-powered models over the next two years, including 100 per cent electric and hybrid plug-in cars.

-In 2020, the zero-emissions Mii city car will arrive, as well as the new el-Born, presented at the last Geneva Motor Show, and the new-generation Leon and Tarraco.
+In 2020, the zero-emissions Mii city car will arrive, as well as the new el-Born, presented at the last Geneva Motor Show, and the newgeneration Leon and Tarraco.
 The move to electricity is fundamental for the brand in order to conform to the coming regulations on CO2 emissions from the European Union and to combat the sharp drop in the sales of diesel cars, with a gradual move to other forms of power.
 "The sale of electric vehicles offers an immediate way to reduce CO2 emissions in the new car pool, says de Meo.
 "It's a benefit that is definitely greater for the entire range than that which one would get with partially-electrified cars, such as hybrids and hybrid plug-ins, which will nevertheless be part of our range."